 SmarkCanucks.ca is an example of a website that offers thousands of coupons specifically for Canadians.
 In the example below 33 matches were found for baby formula alone.

 Coupons.com is another example of a credible site.
 Although you cannot search for formula specifically.
 The site lets you filter by baby products.
 We found baby formula coupons for a third of the 23 infant products searched.
+It’s amazing how much money you can save as a couponer.

 Sign Up for Manufacturer’s Baby Programs online